swampholyten/simple-battle-city-game/README.md

 # tank-application
-A tank game made by using JavaFx.
+A tank game made by using JavaFx with Gradle.